russellgeoff/mkaz.github.io/_posts/2011-10-17-how-to-speed-up-your-website-or-blog.md

 My Google PageSpeed score is now a **96** out of 100.
 Average page load is <400ms, less than half a second!

-I would not recommend running a Jekyll site for everyone, especially if you don't like the command-line and coding, WordPress is far simpler, but if you are interested, here's [how I converted my blog from WordPress to Jekyll][2].
+I would not recommend running a Jekyll site for everyone, especially if you don't like the command-line and coding, WordPress is far simpler, but if you are interested, here's a plugin to [convert WP to Jekyll][2].

 This post is about how to get the most out of your web site and make it as fast as possible.